BrightID/BrightID-SmartContract/README.md

 node_private_key is a private key which is used to sign the score by this sample node server.
 You should add the address of this private key as node to the context you want sumbit scores to on the BrightID smart contract.

 * Then go to `localhost:5555` to submit scores to BrightID smart contract.
+* You can use this page to set a custom score for a custom address.
+You should use a context that the address of node_private_key is added to before.